 The energy supplied by the central nucleus is initially focussed over a small range of angles within the half-opening angle of the jet.
-Beyond some lobe formation length-scale the energy must be distributed across the $2\pi$ steradians of the shocked shell.
-The source expansion in these two phases is described by the differential equations for the relativistic jet (Section \ref{sec:Relativistic hydrodynamic equations}) and lobe and shocked shell (Section \ref{sec:RAiSE angles}). \citet{Turner+2023} combine these frameworks by modelling the expansion of the radio source as a two-phase fluid, where each angular volume element is assumed to comprise a fraction $\Lambda(t)$ of lobe plasma at any given time $t$. \citet{Turner+2023} relate the acceleration of the ellipsoidal bow shock surrounding the lobe to the acceleration in the jet- and lobe-dominated expansion phases, $\dot{v}_{s,j\!\;\!e\!\;\!t}$ (Equation \ref{jet system}) and $\dot{v}_{s,l\!\;\!o\!\;\!b\!\;\!e}$ (Equation \ref{supersonic system}) respectively, as follows:
+Beyond some lobe formation length scale, the energy must be distributed across the $2\pi$ steradians of the shocked shell.
+The source expansion in these two phases is described by the differential equations for the relativistic jet (Section \ref{sec:Relativistic hydrodynamic equations}) and lobe and shocked shell (Section \ref{sec:RAiSE angles}). \citet{Turner+2023} combined these frameworks by modelling the expansion of the radio source as a two-phase fluid, where each angular volume element is assumed to comprise a fraction $\Lambda(t)$ of lobe plasma at any given time $t$. \citet{Turner+2023} related the acceleration of the ellipsoidal bow shock surrounding the lobe to the acceleration in the jet- and lobe-dominated expansion phases, $\dot{v}_{s,j\!\;\!e\!\;\!t}$ (Equation \eqref{jet system}) and $\dot{v}_{s,l\!\;\!o\!\;\!b\!\;\!e}$ (Equation \eqref{supersonic system}), respectively, as follows:

 where $\Lambda$ is the fractional contribution of the lobe plasma to the acceleration of the bow shock at a given time.
-The other two coupled ordinary differential equations (for velocity and derivative of the Lorentz factor) are identical for both fluids and thus do not require any modification.
+The other two coupled ordinary differential Equations (for the velocity and derivative of the Lorentz factor) are identical for both fluids, and thus, do not require any modification.

-\citet{Turner+2023} define the transition from a jet-dominated to a lobe-dominated flow based on the length-scale at which lobe formation commences.
-This length-scale is calculated by equating the densities of the jet plasma and ambient medium \citep[e.g.][]{Alexander+2006, Krause+2012}. \citet{Turner+2023} parametrise the transition from jet- to lobe-dominated expansion by using the ratio of these densities,
+\citet{Turner+2023} defined the transition from a jet-dominated to a lobe-dominated flow based on the length scale at which lobe formation commences.
+This length scale is calculated by equating the densities of the jet plasma and ambient medium (e.g., \citep{Alexander+2006, Krause+2012}). \citet{Turner+2023} parametrised the transition from jet- to lobe-dominated expansion by using the ratio of these densities:

-where $\eta_R(r)$ is defined in Equation \ref{L} and is evaluated for the length of the jet at time $t$. \citet{Turner+2023} use this ratio to calculate the fractional contribution of the lobe to source expansion,
+where $\eta_R(r)$ is defined in Equation \eqref{L} and is evaluated for the length of the jet at time $t$. \citet{Turner+2023} used this ratio to calculate the fractional contribution of the lobe to source expansion:

 where $\Lambda(t) \rightarrow 0$ in the jet-dominated expansion phase and $\Lambda(t) \rightarrow 1$ in the lobe-dominated phase.